 But I’ll let you in on a little secret.
 The king of sunscreens is zinc oxide.
 Unfortunately, some zinc oxide products leave such an ugly white cast on the skin that they’re better off left on the noses of 1980s lifeguards.
 So when one finds a zinc oxide moisturizer with a complexion-enhancing tint, it’s a find worth sharing.

-(For a quick primer on popular sunscreens, with their specific advantages and drawbacks, check out Sunscreens: The Good, The Bad & The Ugly.)
+(For a quick primer on popular sunscreens, with their unique advantages and drawbacks, check out Sunscreens: The Good, The Bad & The Ugly.)

 Inside the Ingredients